ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 ```

 * `--restart=always` so the docker daemon restarts the container when the machine is restarted.
-* `--network=reverse-proxy` so nginx is in that network and can connect to other containers in the same network.
+* `--network=reverse-proxy` so NGINX is in that network and can connect to other containers in the same network.
 * `-v certs:ro` this volume will be shared with the letsencrypt-companion to access the certificates per domain.
 * `-v conf, vhost` so this configuration is persistent and accessible from outside in the case you have to do some tweaks.
 * `-v /var/run/docker.sock` this allows this image to get notified / introspect about new containers running in the daemon.
-* `-e --label` used by the companion by identify this image as nginx.
+* `-e --label` used by the companion by identify this image as NGINX.

 You can adjust `/home/virtual/nginx*` paths to the path you prefer.

-### Creating a Nginx Let's Encrypt companion container
+### Creating a NGINX Let's Encrypt companion container

 With the nginx-proxy container, now we can create a companion container,
 that will request and renew certificates: